Hiroya Ino

-Hiroya Ino (井野 碩哉, Ino Hiroya), was a politician and cabinet minister in Japan, serving once as a member of the Lower House of the pre-war Diet of Japan, and three times as a member of the post-war House of Councillors.
+Hiroya Ino (井野 碩哉, Ino Hiroya), was a Japanese politician who served one term as a member of the Lower House of the National Diet during World War II, and three terms as a member of the House of Councillors in the postwar period.
 He also held cabinet-level posts three times.

 Biography

 Ino was born in Nihonbashi-ku, a former administration division of Tokyo that is now part of Chūō, Tokyo, and was educated at the Kaisei Academy, following which he graduated from Tokyo Imperial University.
-He was hired as a bureaucrat in the Ministry of Agriculture and Commerce, eventually hiring to become director of the sericulture bureau.
-With the establishment of the Kikakuin in 1937, Ino became vice-chairman in charge of irrigation.
-In June 1941, he joined the cabinet as Minister of Agriculture and Forestry under the 2nd Konoe administration.
-He concurrently held the portfolio of Minister of Colonial Affairs, until that post was abolished under the Tōjō administration in 1942.
+He was hired as a bureaucrat in the Ministry of Agriculture and Commerce, eventually rising to become director of the Sericulture Bureau and later Vice Minister in charge of irrigation.
+In June 1941, he joined the cabinet of Prime Minister Fumimaro Konoe, concurrently holding two portfolios as Minister of Agriculture and Minister of Colonial Affairs, until the latter position was abolished under the Tōjō administration in 1942.